mitmedialab/GDPR-Hack-Day/README.md

 ### 12:00 PM to 1:30 PM - Brown-Bag Lunch Join Session With London GDPR Event

-We will hold a join session with the "Privacy Information: explanations in algorithmic systems" session of the [Data Control: Data Portability & Privacy Information Rights](https://www.eventbrite.co.uk/e/data-control-data-portability-privacy-information-rights-tickets-43312231049) sister event happening in London, UK.
+We will hold a joint panel discussion with the "Privacy Information: explanations in algorithmic systems" session of the [Data Control: Data Portability & Privacy Information Rights](https://www.eventbrite.co.uk/e/data-control-data-portability-privacy-information-rights-tickets-43312231049) sister event happening in London, UK.

 > Privacy Information: explanations in algorithmic systems